At Least 3 Killed As Historic Storm Ophelia Hits Ireland, Turns U.K. Skies Red

 The U.K.'s Royal National Lifeboat Institution is warning people to stay out of the sea.
 "Stormy conditions may be tempting to watch but big waves can easily knock you off your feet," RNLI's Matt Crofts said in a statement.
 "The sea is far more powerful than you think and your chances of survival are slim if you are dragged into the swell."

 Ophelia is expected to track northeast into Northern Ireland and Scotland.
-Southeast England will likely stay mostly dry, according to the Met Office.
+Southeast England will very likely stay mostly dry, according to the Met Office.

-Note: A previous version of this post misspelled Erik Corry's last name as Corey.